fabiohsv-cit/ciandt-components-factory/README.md

 	  // we recommend writting the controller using vm pattern }]);
    ```
-   - If you need to load a script before the controller, you should pass as the first argument an array with the js path, similar to [RequireJS](http://requirejs.org/).
-E.g.:
+   - If you need to load a script before the controller, you should pass as the first argument an array with the js path, similar to [RequireJS](http://requirejs.org/). e.g.:

    ```javascript
    jd.factory.newController(['yourService.js'], "yourController", [function () {